Voyage to The Gateway of Historic Adventures

 When you travel to Port-Vendres, be prepared for your imagination to kick into over-drive.
 Charming red roofs and stone buildings will invite romantic notions about how life once was in this important commercial port.

-You could also head to Cadaqués, a charming town just over the border in Spain that has hosted some of the most famous and influential artists of the modern era.
+If you really want to get lost in the fantastical qualities of the area, take a quick jaunt to some of the nearby towns.
+You could head to Cadaqués, a charming town just over the border in Spain that has hosted some of the most famous and influential artists of the modern era.
 In fact, Salvador Dalí lived here and his home has been turned into a world-famous museum.
 “Well, hello Dali!”

 Or simply hang out in Port-Vendres and enjoy the local sights and perhaps a meal of fresh seafood like sea perch, tuna, or sardines paired with the region’s renowned Collioure wines, followed by a Banyuls dessert wine.